owlike/genson/website/Documentation/ScalaGuide.md

 Genson classic features and annotations are supported (JsonIgnore, JsonProperty, JsonConverter, etc), bringing the power of Genson to Scala.

-To get you started with Genson in Scala you only have to import com.owlike.genson.defaultGenson_ and you are done!
+To get you started with Genson in Scala you only have to import com.owlike.genson.defaultGenson._ and you are done!

 {% highlight scala %}